M-HHH/HDLBits_Practice_verilog/README.md

 # HDLBits_Practice_verilog
-This is a practice of verilog coding
+This is a practicing of verilog coding